ingrammicro-xvantage/xi-sdk-resellers-node/docs/InvoicesApi.md

 let iMCustomerNumber = "20-222222"; // String | Your unique Ingram Micro customer number.
-let iMCountryCode = "US"; // String | Two-character ISO country code. let iMCorrelationID = "fbac82ba-cf0a-4bcf-fc03-0c5084"; // String | Unique transaction number to identify each transaction across all the systems. let opts = {
-  'iMApplicationID': "MyCompany", // String | Unique value used to identify the sender of the transaction.
-Example: MyCompany.
+let iMCountryCode = "US"; // String | Two-character ISO country code. let iMCorrelationID = "fbac82ba-cf0a-4bcf-fc03-0c5084"; // String | Unique transaction number to identify each transaction across all the systems. let iMApplicationID = "MyCompany"; // String | Unique value used to identify the sender of the transaction.
+Example: MyCompany. let opts = {
   'customerType': "invoice", // String | it should be invoice or order 'includeSerialNumbers': false // Boolean | if serial in the response send as true or else false };
-apiInstance.getInvoicedetailsV61(invoiceNumber, iMCustomerNumber, iMCountryCode, iMCorrelationID, opts, (error, data, response) => {
+apiInstance.getInvoicedetailsV61(invoiceNumber, iMCustomerNumber, iMCountryCode, iMCorrelationID, iMApplicationID, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {